A brief about the Emirates NBD – Internal Sharia Supervisory Committee

-- All directives and Fatwas issued by the Shariah consultation committee shall be binding and enforceable by the relevant departments of the Bank.
+- All directives and Fatwas issued by the Internal Sharia Supervisory Committee shall be binding and enforceable by the relevant departments of the Bank.
 Other Departments to provide necessary supporting to implement this.

-- The Shariah consultation committee shall issue its decisions or recommendations in the proceedings before it.
-The decision shall include a summary of the subject presented, and the final outcome of the Shariah consultation committee, together with evidence, reasons and supporters.
+- The Internal Sharia Supervisory Committee shall issue its decisions or recommendations in the proceedings before it.
+The decision shall include a summary of the subject presented, and the final outcome of the Internal Sharia Supervisory Committee, together with evidence, reasons and supporters.

-- Decisions of the Shariah consultation committee are binding on the Bank by its Board of Directors, its Executive Management and its staff, and are deemed to be enforceable from the date on which the Bank is notified.
+- Decisions of the Internal Sharia Supervisory Committee are binding on the Bank by its Board of Directors, its Executive Management and its staff, and are deemed to be enforceable from the date on which the Bank is notified.

 Islamic Banking Department

-The Islamic Banking Department is a subsidiary of the Wholesales Banking Group, which supports the Shariah consultation committee in achieving its objectives and performance, and It contains the following sections:
+The Islamic Banking Department is a subsidiary of the Wholesales Banking Group, which supports the Internal Sharia Supervisory Committee in achieving its objectives and performance, and It contains the following sections:

 - Shariah Governance and Shariah Risk Section